 Making your own baby food may seem too impractical for the time-crunched family (and what family isn’t?!), but with a little forethought, it’s totally do-able.
-DIY baby food is economical for you, nutritious for your baby and, as with most things, the more you know, the easier it gets.
+Homemade baby food is economical for you, nutritious for your baby and, as with most things, the more you know, the easier it gets.

 To get you started, we gathered up some of the best DIY baby food tips from some of the blogosphere’s top bloggers.
 Here’s what you need to know to get started.

 Preparing Baby Food

 As you prepare to purée baby food, Alea from Premeditated Leftovers recommends proper cleaning, cooking and storing of the produce to prevent food-borne illnesses.
 The first step in puréeing is to either bake, steam or boil the vegetable, fruit or meat.
 Once cooked, the food is ready to be pureed.
 Alea points out the wide variety of processors and blenders on the market that are designed for homemade baby food, but she claims the standard blender or hand mixer is just as easy to use.
 The one essential you do need is an ice cube tray to freeze your baby food for later use.
 She recommends labeling the dates on each container to keep track of how long each tray has been stored.
 Baby food can be refrigerated for one or two days, while frozen food can last up to a month or longer.

 Introduce vegetables to your baby before fruit.
 Alea explains that your child will develop a positive taste for veggies before enjoying the sweet flavors of fruits.
 She also advises serving meats last because their purées are dry and grainy.
 Serve grains once your child can eat with a spoon on his or her own.
 Whatever you do, never add additional sugar, salt or seasonings, Alea reminds parents.
 The purpose of creating your own baby food is to fuel your child with natural food that does not contain additives.